Inviting two AI agents to generate a collaboration protocol

 I try to organize this section by symptom rather than by cause.
 When something breaks, I know what we are seeing (the service is unresponsive, the page returns an error, the log is full of a particular message).
 I don’t know why at this point.
 Entries organized by symptom let me match what I observe to a known pattern without knowing the components I need to check.

-I try to capture the wrong turns too.
+I try to capture the troubleshooting wrong turns too.
 If I spend thirty minutes investigating a configuration issue before discovering that the real problem was an upstream provider outage, that sequence belongs in the entry.
 Next time I see the same symptoms, I check the upstream provider first and save myself from unnecessary detours.

 How Do I Know Something Is About to Break?